mbakr99/inverted-pendulum-control/README.md

 Provides meta-information about the package.
 It also provides high-level dependency management.
 Please refer to the [package.xml](inverted_pendulum_pkg/package.xml) file for more details.
 ## Using the package
 ##### Building the package
 Add the package to the src directory of your workspace.
-Then, in a shell execute the following:
+Then, in a shell, execute the following:
 ```
 roscd; cd ..
 catkin_makr --only-pkg-with-deps inverted_pendulum_pkg